microsoft/react-native-code-push/README.md

     {
         get
         {
-            codePushModule = new CodePushModule("deployment-key-here", this);
+            codePushReactPackage = new CodePushReactPackage("deployment-key-here", this);
-            return codePushModule.GetJavaScriptBundleFile();
+            return codePushReactPackage.GetJavaScriptBundleFile();
         }
     }

     // 4.
-Add the codePushModule instance to the list of existing packages. public override List<IReactPackage> Packages
+Add the codePushReactPackage instance to the list of existing packages. public override List<IReactPackage> Packages
     {
         get